Writings of Cicero: Transmission

-A manuscript containing Cicero's letters to Atticus, Quintus, and Brutus was rediscovered by Petrarch in 1345 at the Capitolare library in Verona.
-This rediscovery is often credited for initiating the 14th-century Italian Renaissance, and for the founding of Renaissance humanism.
+A manuscript containing Cicero's letters to Atticus, Quintus, and Brutus was discovered by Petrarch in 1345 at the Chapter Library of Verona.
+In Whig history, this rediscovery is mythologically credited for initiating the 14th-century Italian Renaissance, and for the founding of Renaissance humanism.
+Since the 1970s, historians beginning with Colin Morris and Caroline Walker Bynum have argued against the view of Plutarch as pioneering individualism, arguing that the differences in his approach to Cicero and other classic authors are more subtle.